stwomack/pcf-hugo-workshop/content/post/lab-1.md

 In this part of the workshop did deployment using a blue green script without any downtime.
 This script / methodology can be used in your CD pipeline to build and deploy Cloud Native Apps with zero downtime.

-1. Discussion on how do you do Continous Deployment and Delivery with zero downtime today.
+1. Discussion on how do you do Continuous Deployment and Delivery with zero downtime today.

 ##### Recap